-One leading businesswoman has spoken out about the growing influence HRDs have over not only their own organisation but entire industries.
+A leading UK businesswoman has spoken out about the influence HRDs have – not just in their organizations, but across entire industries.

 "They have influence broader than their own organisation,” asserted Sue Parr, head of executive education at Open University Business School.
 “Their sectors are more widely about changing HR policies, learning and development process and the approach to talent management within the business," she continued.